-The Office of International Student Services (OISS) provides advice, information and services related to your student visa and immigration status in the United States.
+The International Initiatives and Student Services office provides advice, information, and services related to your student visa and immigration status in the United States.
 Our role in International Student Services is to assist you to maintain your legal status; but please be advised that maintaining your legal status is your own responsibility.
 If you are unsure of your status requirements, contact our office immediately or consult the SEVIS website for the latest information and updates about student visas.
-This website has information about “Maintenance of Status” work authorization, visas and much more.
-International Student Services staff is available for immigration advising on a walk-in basis or at a scheduled appointment during regular office hours.
+This website has information about “Maintenance of Status” work authorization, visas, and much more.
+International Initiatives staff is available for immigration advising on a walk-in basis or at a scheduled appointment during regular office hours.
 We recommend an individual appointment.
 Please call 001-440-366-7696 to schedule.

 Student Immigration Topics/Important Forms

-The U.S. government under the direction of the Departments of Citizenship and Immigration Services (USCIS), and Immigration and Customs Enforcement (ICE) maintains and updates a real-time informational database on international students in F-1 and J-1 status to ensure that they are in legal status.
+The U.S. government under the direction of the Departments of Citizenship and Immigration Services (USCIS), and Immigration and Customs Enforcement (ICE) maintains and updates a real-time informational database on international students in F-1 and J-1 status to ensure that they are in a legal status.
 This database is called SEVIS, the Student and Exchange Visitor Information System.
-Every F-1/J-1 student and their dependents in the U.S. must have in their possession a valid SEVIS Form I-20 or DS2019 at all times.
+Every F-1 and J-1 student and their dependents in the United States must have in their possession a valid SEVIS Form I-20 or DS-2019 at all times.

 Maintaining F-1 Student Status

-As an F-1 student your primary purpose for being in the U.S. is to study.
+As an F-1 student, your primary purpose for being in the United States is to study.
 In order to remain in lawful F-1 status, you must comply with the following requirements:

 - Keep your passport valid at all times (Try to keep it valid a minimum of 6 months beyond the expected completion date in Section 5 of your I-20).